Alafia-Ai/alafia-binfmt/README.md

-# Alafia Start
+# alafia-conn-toolbox

 ## Description

+Alafia-specific deployment of [binfmt](https://github.com/tonistiigi/binfmt) based on [the official Docker image](https://registry.hub.docker.com/r/tonistiigi/binfmt).
 This app is mostly hidden from the user.
-It contains essentially just two systemd service files that are required for other applications: binfmt which provides qemu-user shims to run amd64 / x86_64 docker containers, and caddy which runs a web server to serve web applications with a friendly name (e.g. http://<app>.alafia).
+It contains essentially just a systemd service file that is required for other applications. binfmt provides qemu-user shims to run amd64 / x86_64 docker containers.

-## Installation Directories
+## Usage

-README.md - `/usr/share/doc/alafia-home/README.md`
-bin/alafia-home - `/usr/bin/alafia-home`
-alafia-home.desktop - `/usr/share/applications/alafia-home.desktop`
-alafia-home.png - `/usr/share/icons/alafia-home.png`
-alafia-home.service - `/etc/systemd/system/alafia-home.service`
-alafia-home/ - /opt/alafia-ai/apps/alafia-home/
+Meant to be used as a submodule in [alafia-apps](https://github.com/Alafia-Ai/alafia-apps).

+`Makefile` can be manually invoked with the following options:

+- `make` or `make build`: Locally build the Docker image
+- `make install`: Install the files in the `deploy/` directory, and if relevant, install systemd service files and modify `/etc/hosts/`
+- `make uninstall`: Removes all installed files, and if relevant, removes systemd services and resets `/etc/hosts/`